-Variation Order of December 1997
+The Variation Order of December 1997

 Princess Diana's mother and sister didn't like the provisions of the will because in December 1997, only a few months after the princess's death, the co-executors were able to obtain a secret variation order from the High Court of Justice.
 Under the terms of "The Arrangement" approved by the High Court, Princess Diana's estate ended up being distributed differently.

 The sum of £50,000 ($80,000) was left to Princess Diana's butler, Paul Burrell.
-Certain "chattels" (what are known as "personal effects" in the U.S.) were left to Princess Diana's 17 godchildren.
+Certain "chattels"—what are known as "personal effects" in the U.S.—were left to Princess Diana's 17 godchildren.